NumEconCopenhagen/projects-2020-swiss-python/README.md

 - /binder: The folder is used by mybinder.org to setup an interactive version of your repository.
 For details see this guide.

-- /dataproject: The structure is as follows: it contains a jupyter notebook where all the results should be presented.
-Furthermore, there is a python module named the dataproject where you can write and structure all your code.
+- / :The structure is as follows: it contains a jupyter notebook where all the results should be presented.
+The project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).

+- /dataproject: Same structure as above.

+- /modelproject: Same structure as above.

 - /examproject: Same structure as above.

-- /modelproject: Same structure as above.

 - .gitignore: A textfile specifying files and folder that will not be uploaded to github, and will not be tracked by git.